Policy 528: Contract Signature Authority and Delegation

 Unless otherwise delegated, contracts may only be signed by the following authorized signers:

-In limited circumstances, the Vice President for Business and Finance may delegate signature authority for contracts approved in form and substance where the agreement is repetitive in nature and the document is highly standardized.
+In limited circumstances, the Vice President for Finance and Administrative Services may delegate signature authority for contracts approved in form and substance where the agreement is repetitive in nature and the document is highly standardized.
 The delegation of signature authority will be issued in the form of a letter.
-Any contract signed by an individual with delegated signature authority shall have the same force and effect as if the Vice President for Business and Finance signed the contract.
+Any contract signed by an individual with delegated signature authority shall have the same force and effect as if the Vice President for Finance and Administrative Services signed the contract.

 As granted in Policy 104, the Vice President for Research may delegate signature authority to staff for contracts, grants, and cooperative agreements related to sponsored research.
-The Vice President for Research will provide a copy of written delegation of authority to be kept on file in the Office of the Vice President for Business and Finance.
+The Vice President for Research will provide a copy of written delegation of authority to be kept on file in the Office of the Vice President for Finance and Administrative Services.

 As of the effective date of this policy, all previous delegations of signature authority are superseded and rendered void.
 All future delegations of signature authority will be rendered void if a delegate changes employment position, is on extended leave, terminates employment, or has a similar event wherein the intent and purpose of delegation is rendered obsolete.

-The University President, Vice President for Research, or the Vice President for Business and Finance may revoke delegation of signature authority at their discretion.
+The University President, Vice President for Research, or the Vice President for Finance and Administrative Services may revoke delegation of signature authority at their discretion.
 All delegations of signature authority will be reviewed on a regular basis.

 Employees who sign contracts without properly delegated authority may be at risk of legal action and may be subject to University disciplinary action.